Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Buffer allows you to manage Facebook pages and groups, as well as LinkedIn pages and accounts.
 If you have the Pro version, you can work with and manage up to eight different profiles.
 Buffer does not support YouTube; for that, you must rely on Hootsuite.

 Hootsuite interfaces with all of the channels mentioned above, as well as WordPress and YouTube.
-You can use it to schedule posts and content, monitor timelines and manage all social media feeds.
+You can use it to schedule posts and content, monitor timelines, and manage all social media feeds.

 Social Media PlatformsBufferHootsuite